Introducing our Imperial College London Medicine degree

-You can find more on the website about our Widening Participation schemes and what data we use to make assessments.
+You can find more on the website about Imperial College Widening Participation schemes and what data we use to make assessments, including young carers information.
 In addition to this, if you are in Year 11 or just starting Y12, you can learn about Pathways to Medicine, a programme designed to help you as an aspiring medic to make a strong and informed application to study medicine at university.

 Get to know us better

 Who we are

 The Faculty of Medicine has gathered together interviews with staff across the department, from doctors to scientists, teaching staff and researchers, to give a picture of the range of work that goes on in the Faculty.
 You can learn about our featured staff, their diverse career paths that can come from studying Medicine.
 Find out more about what brought our staff to Imperial, to Medicine, how their work has developed here, and what their plans are for the future.
 You can read all the interviews with our leading staff at the Role Models webpage.

 Keep an eye on us on Social Media

 Would you like to keep an eye on us?
 Follow us on Social Media